 Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems.

-This policy will be reviewed by John Greive (Head of Behaviour & Personal Development) & Caroline Rowlandson (Headteacher) on a biennial basis.
+This policy will be reviewed by The Deputy Headteachers & Headteacher on a biennial basis.
 At every review, the policy will be approved by the governing board.